What is S&OP?

 How does the S&OP process work?

-While the steps of the sales and operations planning process vary according to the needs and dynamics of each organization, the overall process follows this progression:
+While the steps of the sales and operations planning process vary according to the needs and dynamics of each organisation, the overall process follows this progression:

 - Demand planning: Once the workspace has been prepared, updated statistical forecasts are generated.
 These incorporate a holistic blend of information, such as one-time sales events, new market trends, new product introductions, and price changes – as well as intelligence such as competitors’ moves and external economic or demographic influences.
 This results in a consensus-based demand plan.

-- S&OP plan finalization and release: The final step of the S&OP process is to present the optimized, finalized plans to senior management so they can be approved and released for implementation.
+- S&OP plan finalization and release: The final step of the S&OP process is to present the optimised, finalized plans to senior management so they can be approved and released for implementation.